 We provide competitive quotations to Chartered Surveyors and other property related professions.
-All quotations are underwritten by A rated specialist insurance companies.
-RICS recommend that members should take specialist advice on PI insurance so pleased contact us.
+All quotations are underwritten by leading specialist insurance companies.
+The RICS recommends that members take expert advice on professional indemnity insurance so please contact us.

 The Marketplace for Chartered Surveyors Professional Indemnity

 Chartered surveyors are one of the oldest established professions with the Royal Institute of Surveyors being founded in London in 1868.
 There are now over 10,000 practising firms in the UK and the profession contributes premiums of £ 60 million to the PI insurance market.
 It is a profession where negligence claims are largely driven by the property market cycle - for example it is estimated that the last crash in 2008 led to subsequent professional indemnity claims of over £100 million.

 Buying your policy

 The RICS recommends that all of their members should take specialist advice on professional indemnity insurance.
 Unfortunately, professional negligence claims against the profession are common.
 Even if the surveyor has done nothing wrong, such claims can be costly.

 We have experience in working closely with firms to help them secure the best result in defending claims, as well as approaching insurers to explain an individual forms circumstances so that we can negotiate the best possible terms.

 The assigned risks pool

 We are happy to assist those surveying firms who have found it necessary to enter the RICS assigned Risks Pool and are now looking to find professional indemnity insurance on the open market.